skip to Main Content

-Addressing the hostility faced by front-line staff
+Addressing the hostility faced by the UK’s public service staff

 On 8 December 2021, The Times published an abridged version of this open letter calling for action to tackle the issue of abuse against public-facing workers.